 We do this by:

-1. Upskilling the workforce across a pathway or service to be confident to integrate self-management support into everyday practice and across workforce boundaries, by training mixed workforce groups (e.g. acute and community rehabilitation, integrated care, reablement, discharge avoidance teams).
+- Upskilling the workforce, encouraging confidence to integrate self-management support into everyday practice and across workforce boundaries, by training mixed workforce groups (e.g. acute and community rehabilitation, integrated care, reablement, discharge avoidance teams).

-We have carried out numerous research and service development projects to inform quality workforce training in self-management support.
-This involves going beyond face-to-face training to support teams to develop strategies to sustain change, including: peer observation, identifying and supporting key change agents (Bridges champions) and delivering refresher training sessions.
+Our research and development has continually informed the quality of our workforce training.
+This involves going beyond face-to-face training to support teams to develop strategies to sustain change, including; peer observation, identifying and supporting key change agents (Bridges champions) and delivering masterclasses

 We have carried out projects to address change management aspects of delivering self-management support.
 These projects utilise the frameworks of Plan Do Study Act (PDSA) and Normalization Process Theory (NPT) to facilitate teams to raise awareness, integrate, sustain and evaluate self-management support.

 Our aim is to enable teams to make self-management support their primary focus.
 Creating a service which utilises the skills of people with acute and long term conditions, shares expertise and increases peoples’ confidence to self-manage.